imsanghaar/hackathon_piaic/docs/introduction/index.md

 title: The Rise of Physical AI and Humanoid Robotics
 ---

+This section provides a foundational understanding of Physical AI and Humanoid Robotics, exploring why this convergence of intelligent systems and physical embodiment is crucial for future technological advancements.
+It outlines the core principles, learning outcomes, and the overall vision of the course.

 # The Rise of Physical AI and Humanoid Robotics

+Physical AI refers to artificial intelligence systems that interact directly with the physical world through sensors and actuators, enabling them to perceive, reason, and act within real-world environments.
+Humanoid Robotics focuses on creating robots that resemble the human body, designed to perform tasks or interact with environments built for humans.
+This course explores the convergence of these two fields, preparing students to build intelligent, embodied systems.

+This book serves as a comprehensive guide to understanding and implementing Physical AI and Humanoid Robotics.
+It covers foundational concepts, essential middleware like ROS 2, advanced simulation techniques using Gazebo and Unity, the powerful NVIDIA Isaac platform, and the cutting-edge integration of Vision-Language-Action (VLA) models for conversational robotics.
+Designed for aspiring roboticists, AI engineers, and researchers, this resource provides the knowledge and practical skills necessary to navigate this rapidly evolving domain.

 ## Why Physical AI Matters